Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 characters and the integer fallback runs.
 Omitting `-S` iterates every scope; read `network_gen` off each row.

+`clio get table` pages: it returns at most `--limit` rows (default 50) plus `more` and `next_key`.
+A generation can hold far more node owners than one page, and omitting `-S` walks every generation's scope as well, so follow `next_key` until `more` is `false` before concluding the issuer is absent — a miss on the first page proves nothing.

 Without it, an ordinary contract-paid call fails with `account mycontract net usage is too high: 132 > 0` — which looks like a broken contract and is not one.
 "Ordinary" is the operative word: because billing keys on the payer alone, a caller that names